meerk40t/svgelements/README.md

 None.

-However, some common additions do modify the functionality slightly.
+However, there are some soft dependencies, with some common additions do modify the functionality slightly.
 If `scipy` is installed then the arc length code quickly provide the exact correct answer.
 Some of the SVGImage code is able to load the images if given access to PIL/Pillow.

 # Compatibility